 Predators are another proven tactic.
 Using predator decoys such as owls, hawks, or even rubber snakes can make birds think twice.
 Rotate your decoys often so they do not get used to them.

-3. Install Physical Barriers
+3. Install Physical Barriers to Block Perching and Nesting

 If birds are persistent, consider physical solutions.
 Bird spikes are an effective way to keep them from perching.
 Many homeowners install bird spikes along railings, ledges, or beams where birds tend to gather.
 For larger openings, bird netting works well to block access.
 If you want a complete solution, you can even enclose the porch with screens to eliminate bird entry entirely.